 I knew there had to be a better way to teach language skills in order for students to master and apply these skills across the curriculum.
 I looked for an English program that would meet the needs of my students, but I was unable to find one.
 Therefore, in 1971, I decided to develop my own.
 I wanted my English program to reach children with different learning abilities, to instill a love of learning, and to give students a solid foundation from which to build advanced writing and speaking skills.
 Thus, the Shurley curriculum was born.

 Over the years, I perfected and expanded Shurley English.
 I watched students in my classroom succeed in English and believe in themselves again.
 My students developed a tremendous sense of security and self-confidence in their ability in English, which carried over into other areas of their lives.
 I grew more excited as I realized the Shurley curriculum could open nearly unlimited learning potential for every student.
 As I continued to write and expand the Shurley curriculum, I envisioned a complete language program for all levels.

 In 1989, eighteen years after I began this journey, our first edition of The Shurley Method: English Made Easy was published for grades 1-7.
-Today, our company has an expansive line of Language Arts curriculum including the fourth edition of the Shurley English series for public schools, a supplemental grammar program, and a Spanish to English ELL curriculum.
+Today, our company has an expansive line of Language Arts curriculum including the fourth edition of the Shurley English series for public schools, a targeted grammar program, and a Spanish to English ELL curriculum.

 With many parents now assuming the responsibility for educating their children at home, I have long recognized the need for providing assistance to parents who have undertaken this awesome responsibility.
 Teaching Language Arts need not be as foreboding a task as one might think.
 Realizing that many who are teaching language skills to their children are parents who themselves have had bad experiences with Language Arts, I have designed a homeschool series that engages children physically, as well as mentally.
 Not only will the children enjoy their journey through language-land, but those of you who are homeschooling your children will enjoy it too.